usegalaxy-eu/pulsar-network-docs/source/build_pulsar_node.rst

   ip_v4_public = 90.147.170.170
   node_name = vgcn-it02-central-manager.pulsar

-Finally, all the resources have been created on OpenStack:
+Finally, all the resources have been created on OpenStack.
+Here, for example, a Pulsar endpoint with the Central Manager, the NFS server and two worker nodes is shown.

 .. figure:: _static/img/pulsar_endpoint_openstack.png
    :scale: 25%